It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

 - The Communicator: With relationships serving as the backbone of just about any business, it is crucial that your business development team consists of at least one top-notch communicator.
 This is a people person who goes the extra mile to know who they are prospecting and what their needs are, and in return is top notch at building personalized cadences.
 When conducting sales outreach, this person is great at not only selling your product, but also building relationships with potential clients—even if they aren’t ready to buy today, they’re more willing to come back to you in the future.
 This person would also do well in a hunter/farmer combined role where they can sell the account and also assist in retaining them, as well.

-Identify your target audience(s)
+Identify the target audience(s) for your business

 A solid business development plan starts with knowing exactly who you’re targeting.
 Do you have a clear image of who your target(s) is or are?
 An easy place to start is looking at your current customer base, or even the customers of your direct competitors, and drawing conclusions.